Posted on: January 16, 2020 | Return to News

 Fact: Nearly half of all space heater fires involve electric space heaters.

 If an emergency happens in your community, it may take emergency workers some time to reach you.
 You should be prepared to take care of yourself and your family for a minimum of 72 hours.
-Learn how quick and easy it is to become better prepared to face a range of emergencies – anytime, anywhere.
-Use this guide to create your own emergency plan.
-Use the checklists to build a 72-hour emergency kit.
-These basic steps will help you take care of yourself and your loved ones during an emergency.
+Visit Government of Canada for more information.

 Preparing for a storm surge